-As of November 1, 2012, the Commission employed 2,124 persons, consisting of 494 management employees, 1,530 full-time union members, and 100 temporary union employees.
-Seventy-two and seven tenths percent (72.7%) of all employees are engaged in maintenance operations and fare collection.
+As of December 31, 2012, the Commission employed 2,127 persons, consisting of 496 management employees, 1,529 full-time union members, and 102 temporary union employees.
+Seventy two and five-tenths percent (72.5%) of all employees are engaged in maintenance operations and fare collection.

 In an effort to meet funding obligations and contain costs, in 2008 the Commission reduced overhead by eliminating vacant positions, offered early retirement incentives to eligible staff members, implemented a reduction-in-force program for positions no longer required, and reduced salary and benefit expenses by cutting 15 management positions.
 Subsequently, the Commission also reduced overtime by permanently shifting schedules, reduced expenses, and implemented a management pay freeze during Fiscal Years 2009-10 and 2010-11, and the first half of Fiscal Year 2011-12.
-As a result, the Commission currently employs 426, or 16.7%, fewer employees than it did in 2002, the peak employment year over the past 10 years.
+As a result, the Commission currently employs 423, or 16.6%, fewer employees than it did in 2002, the most recent peak employment year.